Best Debt Consolidation Options for Poor Credit

 There are several ways to go about consolidating your debt if you have poor credit:

 There are other downsides, too.
 Typically the credit cards you are struggling to pay off stay open.
 So you could possibly continue to rack up debt while trying to paying it off.
-Metaphorically speaking, that’s like keeping the wound open.
+That may make things easier in the short term, but doesn't represent a real, lasting solution.

 “If you have poor credit, you might be better off sticking with the loans you have, and exploring a debt repayment program,” says Stephen Newland, a financial coach and owner of Find Your Money Path.